PietroSmusi04/minimum-spanning-tree/Prolog/readme.txt

 Creating a vertex
 new_vertex(G, V).
 this predicate adds the vertex V to the graph G, if it exists.
+It fails if G is not a graph.

 Creating an arc
 new_arc(G, U, V, Weight).
-this predicate adds a (bidirectional) arc between the vertices U and V. If one of those don't exist, it doesn't create any arc.
-This predicate is always true.
+this predicate adds a (bidirectional) arc between the vertices U and V. If one of those don't exist, it creates it.
+It fails if Weight is not a number or if it is a negative number.
-NOTE: Self loops are not created.
-This choice has been taken because this project is mainly meant to find the minimum spanning trees, and self loops are irrilevant for this purpose.

 Deleting a graph
 delete_graph(G).